ObsidianWitch/eduostep/hw14-vm-smalltables/answers.md

 1. With a linear page table, you need a single register to locate the page table, assuming that hardware does the lookup upon a TLB miss.
 How many registers do you need to locate a two-level page table?
 A three-level table?

     Only one register (Page Directory Base Register, CR3 on x86) is required, the address of the highest/outermost level directory is stored in it.
-We don't need to store any other address in a register since we store the lower levels in regular pages which are referenced by the successive higher level's entries.
-The PDBR references the root node (the Page Directory) of a tree-like structure.
+We don't need to store any other address in a register since the PDBR references the root node (the Page Directory) of a tree-like structure.
 (See OSTEP ch19, ch20 and https://lwn.net/Articles/253361/).

 2. Use the simulator to perform translations given random seeds 0, 1, and 2, and check your answers using the -c flag.
 How many memory references are needed to perform each lookup?